LOST 033 - Ben, There? Done That

 Oh God, there is a lot in this one.
 I'm not going to get to any other ones this time.
 Pretty much every scene needs unpacking, and introduces dozens of questions, most of which won't be answered for years of production time.
 Let's give it the old chronological treatment, eh?

-Ben's father was helped in the aforementioned childbirth emergency by a chance (or "chance") Dharma-affiliated passerby named Horace Goodspeed, and before you know it, baby Ben is grown to a Harry Potter-coded tween and papa Roger has been brought to the island by Horace.
+Ben's father was helped in the aforementioned childbirth emergency by a chance (or "chance") Dharma-affiliated passerby named Horace Goodspeed, and before you know it, baby Ben has grown to a Harry Potter-coded tween and has been brought (along with papa Roger) to the island.
 Horace has found Roger a job, and in the brief glimpses we get of the surly and dim-minded Roger, we get the impression that he's doing Roger a pretty big favor by making the offer.
 Ben, who is a withdrawn and watchful boy, makes friends with a fellow youngster named Annie, and the relationship will be referenced throughout the episode via a pair of crudely carved totems of the two of them that young Annie makes young Ben for a birthday present—the Annie totem in particular is shown, Rosebud-style, as a sign of Ben's lost innocence.

 Behind emotional (and implied physical) parental abuse, young Ben's got other troubles.
 School is occasionally interrupted by alerts when Dharma faces incursions and skirmishes from "hostiles"—natives who were already on the island before Dharma got there, and who we recognize as Jacobians.
 His pet rabbit and Annie are his only friends.
 His only toys appear to be a couple crudely carved wooden dolls.
 Also his dead mother is appearing at his window at night.